akhiljos256/cst8918-w24-h06-tflint/README.md

 1. Create a new git branch called `tflint`.
 2. Change the Terraform preset from `recommended` to `all`.
 3. Correct all reported issues.
-4. Make sure that the **Terratest** conditions are still passing.
+4. Make sure that the **Terratest*** conditions are still passing.
    > [!IMPORTANT]
    > Don't forget to update the _subscriptionID_ and _labelPrefix_ variables in the test file.
 5. Make a git commit and push your branch to GitHub.
-6. Submit your GitHub repo's URL on Brightspace.
+6. submit your GitHub repo's URL on Brightspace.

+end